mdorazio33/NBA_All_Stars/README.md

-This GitHUB repository contains the content for my Data Mining 2 Final Project.
+This GitHub repository contains the content for my Data Mining 2 Final Project.

 This includes the following:
 1. A Project Report titled "D'Orazio_Project_Report" in PDF format